We’ve created an updated article on Nike vs. adidas! It features the latest data on both brands and taps into the SEA market.

 The three stripes brand may need to re-look into its product assortment and cycles, as well as its pricing strategies.
 After all, the activewear market is getting stiff competition.
 According to our global activewear report, another brand emerged above adidas – a surprising entry that may surpass even Nike.

 But don’t be fooled, they are ahead of the pack, but the race never stops.
 After all, adidas made a strong comeback a few years back.
 With the new adidas originals ZX 4000 4D getting rave reviews and more incorporation of technology in 2019, the future looks promising.

 Reaching the number #1 spot isn’t easy, but securing it is even tougher.
 As consumer preference and behaviour changes, so will the retail environment.
 The winner is who can anticipate the change and stay ahead of consumer demand.

-Read our global activewear industry report to see which the top 10 activewear brand!
+Read our global activewear industry report to see the top 10 activewear brands!